-It’s all about being smart with your routine and engaging a large portion of your body during your physical activities
+Even with the ECQ, you can be smart with your routine and engage a large portion of your body

 It feels like déjà vu.
 This time last year, we familiarized ourselves with the acronym ECQ and the idiosyncrasies associated with it.
 The lockdown changed our lives in a snap of a finger and it looks like it’s going to take a while before we return to normal.

 Despite celebrating our anniversary under new community quarantines, until now, many of us still get confused with the ever-evolving rules and regulations attached to it.
 Luckily, this time around, there seems to be more leeway in terms of what we can and cannot do.

 All that being said, we’re here to discuss how we can take care of our health and fitness within the ECQ guidelines.

 Assuming you would prefer to do your fitness routine outdoors, current ECQ rules and regulations state that you can only exercise from 6 a.m. to 9 a.m. within the vicinity of your home or your communities.
 This might seem like such a small time slot but if you prioritize workouts first thing every day, it’s actually a pretty decent amount of time.

 Despite being a competitive athlete, I rarely train more than three hours on a regular basis.
 It’s all about being smart about your routine and managing your time time well.
 For example, you should be ready to work out even before 6am so you can maximize the allocated window.
 This is especially helpful since you can already feel the hot summer weather even in the early hours of the morning.

 Then, choose an area that’s close to home.
 Don’t spend a large chunk of your available time to travel when you can do a similar routine near your residence (and the rules are clear anyway that it should be within your own community).
 Finally, add structure and a definite plan into your routine.
 “Wingin’ it” can be problematic with such a short timespan at your disposal.